-New York Mets Unable to Reach Yoenis Céspedes After He Didn't Report for MLB Game - E!
+New York Mets Say Yoenis Céspedes "Has Opted Out Of the 2020 Season" After He Misses Game - E!
 Online

 The New York Mets and Atlanta Braves' game is still in progress.
 The team is currently in the 8th inning with the Braves leading the score.

 E!
-News has reached out to the New York Mets and Céspedes' reps for comment about the situation.
+News has reached out to the New York Mets and Céspedes' reps for comment.
 We have yet to receive a response from either.

-Note: UPDATE: Following news that New York Mets player Yoenis Céspedes couldn't be reached after he missed Sunday's baseball game against the Atlanta Braves, his team issued a statement surrounding his absence.
+(This story was originally published on Sunday, August 2 at 1:02 p.m.
+PST.)